upbound/docs/content/development-extensions/vscode-extensions.md

 ### Auto-generate composed resources

-Scaffold a new Managed Resource by using the auto-generate feature.
+Scaffold a new managed resource by using the auto-generate feature.

 <!-- vale Microsoft.Auto = YES -->